jameshfisher/jameshfisher.com/_posts/2016-12-19-simple-udp-server.md

 ---
-title: Simple UDP server syscalls
+title: "What syscalls does a UDP server need?"
 ---

 I previously described the syscalls needed for a multi-client TCP server.
 There are at least eight: `socket`, `bind`, `listen`, `select`, `accept`, `recv`, `send`, and `close`.
 This could be used to make an echo server: clients can open a TCP connection, and whatever bytes they send get echoed back.